 - Take your computer and any backups you own with you if you can.
-This applies for homes or home offices.
+This applies to homes or home offices.
 If you only need to protect one or two computers, they’ll be safer with you than left for the storm.

 - Be sure to take photographs of your office and assets prior to any storm.

-- If you can’t take your system with you (you have more than one or two computers, or you have a business network set up) – be sure you have an offsite back up available, and make sure it is as up to date as possible.
-You should also have a hard copy of all critical business infomation that you can put on an encrypted Flash drive, or if in printed form, in a Firebox in case you have no power.
+- If you can’t take your system with you (you have more than one or two computers, or you have a business network set up) – be sure you have an offsite backup available, and make sure it is as up to date as possible.
+You should also have a hard copy of all critical business information that you can put on an encrypted Flash drive, or if in printed form, in a Firebox in case you have no power.
 When you have created a backup, be sure the following items are included:

 - Contracts (clients, contractors, employees, etc.)

-- (Whether your business is server-based or cloud-based, be sure to take offsite a printed list of phone numbers and email addresses for all your contacts who are crucial to business operations, including suppliers, vendors, water, gas, electricity, mobile generators, staff and clients.)
+- (Whether your business is server-based or cloud-based, be sure to take offsite a printed list of phone numbers and email addresses for all your contacts who are crucial to business operations, including suppliers, vendors, water, gas, electricity, mobile generators, staff, and clients.)

 - Accounting Info (tax info, payroll spreadsheets, credit card information, accounts receivable and accounts payable info)

 - Utilities Information (water, electrical, Internet provider, gas)

 - Make sure you have your Business Assets Inventory taken.
 This includes EVERYTHING, from computer equipment to office furniture and lunchroom items and decorations.